2024년 3월 고2 모의고사 변형 (31-42번)

 The fastgrowing, tremendous amount of ____ collected and stored in large and numerous data repositories, has far exceeded our human ability for understanding without powerful tools.

-Important decisions are often made based not on the information–rich data stored in data repositories but rather on a decision maker’s instinct, simply because the decision maker does not have ____ tools to extract the valuable knowledge hidden in the vast amounts of data.
+Important decisions are often made based not on the information–rich data ____ in data repositories but rather on a decision maker’s instinct, simply because the decision maker does not have the tools to extract the valuable knowledge hidden in the vast amounts of data.

 24년 3월 고2 모의고사 41~42번